 BELOW IS AN OUTLINE OF OUR:

-Management services Let only service Let only service plus deposit protection Let only service plus rent collection STANDARD MANAGEMENT SERVICE
+Standard management service Letting only service Letting only service plus deposit protection Letting only service plus rent collection STANDARD MANAGEMENT SERVICE

 Stennett Properties provides a property management service to owners wishing to let out their property.
 Below is an outline of our management services.